IBMDecisionOptimization/doopl-R-sample/README.md

 To make it work, you need:
    * R runtime
-   * a Python interpreter
+   * a Python interpreter (2.7, 3.5 or 3.6)
    * doopl library installed in your Python environment (https://pypi.org/project/doopl/)
-   * CPLEX Studio 128 runtime
+   * CPLEX Studio 128 runtime (Windows, Linux or Mac are the only supported platforms of doopl)

 First, install doopl library in your Python interpreter: 'pip install doopl'.
 You alternatively download it and put it in your PYTHONPATH).